segedi-UW/ptr-struct-example/README.md

 After that take a look at `pExercise.c` - you should complete the `mystrlen(const char *str)` method, **only using pointer arithmetic and your own loop** - try to use a custom for loop.

-When your done compile and run `pExercise.c`.
+When your done, compile and run `pExercise.c`.
 I have a very rudimentary test setup to make sure you get the right results that compares `mystrlen()` output with `strlen()`.

 Do the same thing with the s activities.
 You should know that sExercises.c will not compile until you fix the typedef for `mystruct`.
+Also note that compilation of `sExercises.c` needs to be done with `make sExercises`, as it is not included in the default Makefile target.

 ## Notes
 * Please note that while pointers and arrays are very similar they [are not the same](http://c-faq.com/aryptr/aryptr2.html).